+A complaint refers to any complaint, report or allegation in writing and signed by a person regarding the conduct, actions, competence, character, or ability of a member of the SSMLT or former member of the SSMLT pursuant to subsection 20(2) of the Act.
 Complaints may be filed by members of the public, colleagues, supervisors and employers.
 The process by which complaints are received and investigated is governed by The Medical Laboratory Technologists Act, 1995 and the Bylaws and Policies of the SSMLT.
-This process is similar to a police investigation.

-If you are concerned that the care or treatment you received from an MLT did not meet the standards, you have a right to complain to the SSMLT.
+If you are concerned that the care or treatment you received from a SSMLT member constituted professional misconduct &/or professional incompetence, you may submit a complaint to the SSMLT.
 If you are unsure if filing a complaint is the best way to proceed, please contact the SSMLT Executive Director (306-352-6791), who can answer your questions regarding the practice of medical laboratory technology and the complaints process.

 What is Professional Incompetence?